Big Sugar (band): Reunion

-Big Sugar is touring with the "500 Pounds Theatre Tour" through 2024, which sees the entire album played live in the first set followed by hits and favorites in the second set.
+2024-25 saw Big Sugar support their success with the "500 Pounds Theatre Tour", which again featured "An Evening With" concert format of two sets, treating fans to the entire album played live in the first set followed by hits and favorites in the second set.
+This tour included a concert with Jack White in Vancouver at the Commodore Ballroom May, 2025.
+Gordie Johnson declared "I can think of no better way to spend my birthday!".

+While Big Sugar has recorded a new album, 2026 will first begin with a "Hemi-Vision Live" tour.
+Given the vinyl release came out during lockdown, the well honed power trio of Johnson, Drerup and Valach decided to give fans a live concert after having a blast on stage at their Buffalo, NY show.
+They were playing on the bill with Govt Mule and during soundcheck Warren Haynes asked them to play "Hemi-Vision".
+It was such a success a tour was booked.
+A new album release is planned for late 2026.

 Awards and recognition

-Gordie Johnson has earned numerous gold and platinum records with his band Big Sugar and as producer or musician with Govt Mule, Joel Plaskett, The Trews and Default.
+Gordie Johnson has earned numerous gold and platinum records with his band Big Sugar and as producer or musician with Govt Mule, Joel Plaskett, The Trews and Default, earning Grammy Awards as a producer for Taj Mahal and Warren Haynes.

 Big Sugar received five Juno Award nominations: as Best New Group in 1995, Rock Album of the Year (Hemi-Vision) in 1997, Group of the Year in 1998, Best Video ("The Scene") in 2000 and, in 2002, Best Rock Album (Brothers and Sisters, Are You Ready?).

-In 1995, Big Sugar won the Edison Award, one of the oldest music awards in the world.
+In 1995, Big Sugar won the European Edison Award, one of the oldest music awards in the world.

 In 1998, the SOCAN awarded Big Sugar the songwriting award for "The Scene".

 In 2003, Gibson guitar released a special edition limited-run Gordie Johnson Signature Series SGJ guitar with a hardshell case and Hugo Boss neckstrap.
 In 2013, the Hard Rock Café Hotel & Casino in Vancouver created a Gordie Johnson display that featured the SGJ.

 In 2007, the Canadian Organization of Campus Activities (COCA) inducted Big Sugar into its Hall of Fame.

 In 2010, Gordie Johnson was inducted into the Canada South Blues Society Hall of Fame.

 Johnson received nominations by the WCMA as Producer of the Year in 2012, and Engineer of the Year in 2013.

 In 2017, the Canadian Independent Music Association awarded Big Sugar its Road Gold Award.